-The Government Performance Lab is grateful for support from Bloomberg Philanthropies, Casey Family Programs, the Corporation for National and Community Service Social Innovation Fund, the Dunham Fund, the Laura and John Arnold Foundation, the Pritzker Children's Initiative, and the Rockefeller Foundation.
+This content was developed by the Government Performance Lab (GPL)'s research project on procurement excellence.
+In 2025, GPL's procurement team launched a new nonprofit, Partners for Public Good.
+The Government Performance Lab is grateful for support from the Annie E. Casey Foundation, Bloomberg Philanthropies, the California Endowment, Casey Family Programs, the Corporation for National and Community Service Social Innovation Fund, the Dunham Fund, the Endowment for Health, the Ford Foundation, the Laura and John Arnold Foundation, the New Hampshire Charitable Foundation, the Pritzker Children's Initiative, Results for America, and the Rockefeller Foundation.